LeVan146/DE2023/README.md

 ![Dashboard Screenshot](assets/Lego_System.webp)

 ## Problem description
 LEGO is a Danish toy production company over 90 years old, from 1932.
-With a large retail system overworld, stackholders need a nearly real-time dashboard to tracking the flow of products to insure that all toys are deliveried to the right person.
+With a large retail system overworld, stakeholders need a nearly real-time dashboard to track the flow of products to ensure that all toys are delivered to the right person.

-Since the retailer system are spread all the world, we need an end-to-end automated pipeline to pull data from each store website, aggregate them into meaningful information to help stackholder to keep up with the status of each store and season, and the pipeline should update regular in day to make sure stackholder not missing any situation in each store.
+Since the retailer system are spread all over the world, we need an end-to-end automated pipeline to pull data from each store website, aggregate them into meaningful information to help stakeholders to keep up with the status of each store and season, and the pipeline should update regularly in day to make sure stakeholder not missing any situation in each store.

 ## Technologies: